tiffanyadu/100-days-of-code-2/log.md

 * add, modify, remove, & iterate through keys in objects

 **Thoughts:** Glad that the Basic Data Structure lessons reviewed concepts from earlier lessons because I barely remember how to use them!
 Will be starting the Basic Algorithm Scripting challenges tomorrow, so we'll see how much of this info I've actually retained.

+### Day 24: November 25, 2018

+**Today's Progress:** Got through half of the Basic Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

+**Thoughts:** So happy to finally get to apply what I've learned on these puzzles.
+A bit of a challenge, but extremely satisfying once I figure it out.